jarviscanada/jarvis_data_eng_AlexandreBellemin-Magninot/linux_sql/README.md

 | disk_available | Int4      | Root directory available disk in MB     |

 # Tests
-- The **bash scripts** were tested manually on Rocky Linux environment.
+- The **bash scripts** were tested manually on a Rocky Linux environment.
 Data entry was confirmed manually by checking all tables in the database.
   - `host_info.sh` has been tested by comparing the collected data with the results of commands such as `lscpu`, `hostname`, or `cat /proc/meminfo`.
   - `host_usage.sh` has been tested by comparing the collected data with the results of commands such as `vmstat` or `df -BM`.
 - **DDL scripts** were manually tested using a psql connection to confirm table creation and data insertion.